KyleKing/My-Programming-Sketchbook/JavaScript/README.md

+> FYI: These packages aren't actively developed, so please update to the latest dependencies if you use these in production

 # Node and JS Apps

 __Node-Bulk File RegExp__ - The most useful application, a reusable bulk modifier to apply a set of regexp rules.
 Currently modified to turn a COMSOL file into a CSV file and accounts for the indeterminate number of spaces between values